Logo for PSRW

 Session 1 | 1:00 p.m.–2:45 p.m.

-Panel 1: Budget Challenges in for New York State and Local Government
+Panel 1: Budgeting Challenges for New York's State and Local Governments

-Chair, Dr. Lisa Parshall (Daemen University, Rockefeller Institute of Government)
+Chair, Lisa Parshall, PhD (Distinguished Professor, Daemen University; Fellow - Rockefeller Institute of Government)

 Hon.
 Kevin Hardwick, Erie County Comptroller